-Budgeted cost: £ 18,364
+Budgeted cost: £ 25,628

-Activity Evidence that supports this approach Challenge number(s) addressed Teaching Assistants (TAs) effectively support students with identified educational needs, inside and outside of classrooms. utilised to support and enhance learner experiences in the classroom.
-EEF cites evidence of deploying TAs to support teaching can lead to an extra four months' progress over the course of a year for a moderate cost.
-The EEF are clear that high quality teaching remains the most important lever for improving outcomes and it is important for teachers to ensure that students receiving additional support from TAs supplements teaching and does not reduce the number of high-quality interactions they have with students.
-1, 3, 4, 6 Deliver a programme of school-led tutoring to support students with identified needs in core and Ebacc subjects, especially where students do not have access to such support outside of school.
-"Evidence shows that small group tuition is effective and, as a rule of thumb, the smaller the group the better.
-Some studies suggest that greater feedback from the teacher, more sustained the engagement in smaller groups, or work which is more closely matched to learners' needs explains this impact."
+Activity Evidence that supports this approach Challenge number(s) addressed Teaching Assistants (TAs) effectively support students with identified educational needs, inside and outside of classrooms.
+TAs support small group and individual interventions, including after-school study support.
+EEF cites evidence of deploying TAs to sup- port teaching can lead to an extra four months' progress over the course of a year for a mod- erate cost.
+The EEF are clear that high quality teaching remains the most important lever for improving outcomes and it is important for teachers to ensure that students receiving ad- ditional support from TAs supplements teach- ing and does not reduce the number of high- quality interactions they have with students.
+1, 3, 4, 6 Deliver a programme of school-led tutoring to sup- port students with identified needs in core and Ebacc subjects, especially where students do not have ac- cess to such support out- side of school.
+"Evidence shows that small group tuition is ef- fective and, as a rule of thumb, the smaller the group the better.
+Studies suggest that greater feedback from the teacher, more sustained the engagement in smaller groups, or work which is more closely matched to learners' needs explains this impact."
 EEF 'Small Group Tuition' 1, 3 & 6 Reading interventions are in place for all students with below age-related scores at Key Stage 3.
-Regular testing (Star Reader) tracks progress over each academic year from Year 7 to 10.
+Regular test- ing (Star Reader) tracks progress over each aca- demic year from Year 7 to 10.
 EEF identifies that "Reading comprehension strategies are high impact on average" (+6 months).
 Alongside phonics it is a crucial component of early reading instruction.
 EEF research also indicates that the average impact of the deployment of teaching assistants is an additional four months' progress over the course of a year.
-1 & 2

-Alex Quigley in 'Closing the Vocabulary Gap' stated, "closing the vocabulary gap is a crucial factor to later school success".
-He also highlights that "the evidence of the vocabulary gap proving a crucial factor for school success is comprehensive".
+Alex Quigley in 'Closing the Vocabulary Gap' stated, "closing the vocabulary gap is a crucial 1 & 2 factor to later school success."
+He also high- lights that "the evidence of the vocabulary gap proving a crucial factor for school success is comprehensive."
 Transition work with stu- dents at primary school en- ables any necessary sup- port to be identified and ad- dressed in a timely manner.
 Marc Rowland in Learning Without Labels (2017) expressed the need for "a clear and sustained transition.
 Best practice indicates that this begins in year 4 or 5 of primary school" 1, 2, 3, 5 & 6